NorthernCaptain/TAndroidLame/README.md

 # AndroidLame

 AndroidLame is a wrapper Library for Android/Java around Lame MP3 encoder (http://lame.sourceforge.net/)
-Built using NDK and Andorid studio with experimental gradle plugin.
+Built using NDK, cmake and Andorid studio with gradle 2.3.0.

+Based on naman14 work.

 ##Gradle dependency
 ####build.gradle (project)